ConfiguredThings/libhydrogen-wasm/README.md

 1. `cd src/backend/crypt`
 2. `npm install`

-To run an example program that calls into this wasm library to generate uniformly distributed random numbers, run the following:
+To run a set of examples that call into the wasm library demonstrating its functionality, run the following:

 1. `npm run examples`